Australian Shepherd farm dog standing in a wet grassy pasture on a working farm, alert and attentive for livestock work.

 • Pasture quality, fencing condition, and grazing rotation

-• Driveway & equipment access for trailers or heavy machinery
+• Driveway and equipment access for trailers or heavy machinery

 • Zoning allowances for future expansion or diversification